yablacky/pilight_firmware/README.md

 I got best results with version 6 LPF and filter method version 4: In my environment this filters out round about half the false pulse trains that pass version 4 resp.
 5. Try it out yourself.
-If a new filter do not work for your environment just use firmware-control to make it behave as an older version.
+If a new filter does not work for your environment, then just use firmware-control to make it behave as an older version.

 ###ATTiny85